Deep-Symmetry/beat-carabiner/README.md

 A minimal tempo bridge between Pioneer Pro DJ Link and Ableton Link.

+> :construction: This project is undergoing major changes.
+It is going
+> to turn into a library that manages the binding between Ableton Link
+> and Beat Link, incorporating two years of improvements to Beat Link
+> and Beat Link Trigger, so that it supports sync in both directions,
+> from DJ Link to Ableton Link (as it always has), and also the reverse.
+> To eliminate duplication of work, and make sure everyone is always
+> getting the latest code, Beat Link Trigger will start using this new
+> library instead of having its own copy of the code.
+>
+> The ability to run beat-carabiner as a standalone project for use in
+> headless environments like the Raspberry Pi will move to another new
+> project, tentatively called Open Beat Control.
+In addition to all
+> the features that used to be available in the original Beat Carabiner
+> project, it will make Beat Link features available to other programs
+> (such as Max/MSP, Max4Live, and Pure Data) using Open Sound Control.
+> A few features will be chosen initially to prove the concept, and
+> more will be added over time.

 As
 [suggested](https://github.com/brunchboy/beat-link-trigger/issues/26)
 by [marek-memsql](https://github.com/marek-memsql), this is a minimal